hamzasherazii/hamzasherazii/README.md

 **Hey there, I'm Hamza Sherazi!** 👋

 Welcome to my GitHub profile!
-I'm a passionate and dedicated Web Developer currently focusing on the MERN stack.
+I'm a passionate and dedicated Web-App Developer currently focusing on the MERN stack.
 I build backend systems with Node.js and create dynamic front-end interfaces using React.
 From API integrations to building web applications, I’m always exploring new areas in web development. 🚀

 -----------------------------------------------------------------------------------------------------------------